ImtiazVision/Adobe-Experience-Manager-AEM-/MARKDOWN.md

 **CQ Widgets Library** is a proprietary ExtJs library that includes a variety of widgets that may be linked to components for user interaction.

+**Apache Sling** is a web application framework used to store and manage content in content repositories such as Apache Jackrabbit or CRX.

+**OSGi (Apache Felix)** - CQ is built with the Java OSGi dynamic module framework.
+This enables various components of CQ to be paused, updated, and restarted without halting the entire system.

 ## AEM Technology Stack :